briansu2004/udemy-devops-real-projects/009-MinikubeHelmDeployment/01_Y_WindowsOnly.md

 ## 4. Create Github Pages

-In order to make your `tgz` downloadable from your Github site, you need to enable your Github Pages. </br>
+In order to make our `tgz` downloadable from our Github site, we need to enable our Github Pages. </br>
 a.
-Go to your Github site and head into **your repo** which is planning to be used to hold your Helm Chart.</br>
+Go to our Github site and head into **our repo** which is planning to be used to hold our Helm Chart.</br>
 b.
 Go to **"Settings"** and click "Pages" in the left lane. </br>
 c.
 In the **Branch** section, select "main" and "/docs". </br>
 d.
 Click "Save" to apply the change. </br>
-Once the Github Page is setup, you should be able to download the `tgz` file from the site.
+Once the Github Page is setup, we should be able to download the `tgz` file from the site.
 The URL should be like `https://<your_github_username>.github.io/<your_repo_name>`
 ![github_page](images/github_page.jpg)

-## 5. Deploy your own Helm Chart
+## 5. Deploy our own Helm Chart

-Now you are ready to deploy your own created Helm Chart! </br>
+Now we are ready to deploy our own created Helm Chart! </br>
 **Add the Helm repository** locally

 ```